NRW-Express

 The NRW-Express is a Regional-Express rail service in the German state of North Rhine-Westphalia (NRW), running from Aachen via Cologne, Düsseldorf, Duisburg, Essen, Bochum and Dortmund to Hamm as line RE 1.
-The line is part of the Rhine-Ruhr Express (RRX) network and is operated by National Express.
+The line is part of the Rhein Ruhr Express (RRX) network and is operated by National Express.

 The service has one of the highest levels of patronage in Germany with about 110,000 passengers per day, mainly commuters and students.

 History

 Today's NRW-Express replaced existing express services on individual sections of the route after the regionalisation of transport in Germany.
 A number of stations previously served by long-distance trains, such as Düsseldorf-Benrath and Wattenscheid came to be served by regional services only.
 The NRW-Express was first classified as Regionalschnellbahn ("regional fast train") RSB 1, then as StadtExpress ("city express") SE 1 and eventually as Regional-Express RE 1, when it was also given the name of NRW-Express.

 The service originally operated on the Aachen–Bielefeld route and was composed of class 110 locomotives hauling six partly modernised Silberling carriages.
 If necessary, trains had an additional carriage.
 From the mid-90s, the trains were formed of non air-conditioned double-deck carriages and class 111 locomotives.
 Shortly later control cars were added, so that push–pull operations could be introduced.
 From 1998, air-conditioned double-deck carriages were introduced, but only after Expo 2000 in Hanover were all services of the NRW-Express operated with new air-conditioned carriages equipped to operate at 160 km/h.
 The sets were now mostly hauled by class 146 locomotives, which had originally been supplied for the Expo.

 The class 145 locomotives, with their AC engines, had performed well on services at Expo 2000, so their introduction on the NRW-Express services was hoped to improve on-time running with their better acceleration.
 A passenger version of class 145, which has a top speed of 140 kph, was ordered as class 146 with a top speed of 160 kph in the autumn of 2001 and was first used for the NRW-Express services.